dansand/ResChapter/content/numpy.md

 ## A data science problem

 Our example looks at a real (data) science problem.
 In fact, we are going to to endeavour to _falsify_ a hypothesis.
 We'll try to show that there _are_ predictable patterns in day-to-day stockmarket data, a discovery which would contradict the _efficient market hypothesis_.

-There are a number of statistical analyses and tests that could help with this problem - (for instance we could perform what's called the _runs test_).
-Our workflow will be somewhat simpler though: We will try to answer __what is the overall frequency with which one days's market value _change_ follows the previous day's _change___.
+There are a number of statistical analyses relavent to this problem.
+Our workflow will simply answer __what is the overall frequency with which one days's market value _change_ follows the previous day's _change___.

 _Remember, this is one example out of a vast number of problems that we could have chosen.
 Don't be lured into thinking that Python is a financial / economics tool.
-The data analysis here is totally general, and very similar problems (i.e. analysis on blocks of numbers) will appear in multiple disciplines._
+The data analysis here is totally general, and very similar problems (i.e. analysis on structured, numeric data) will appear in multiple disciplines._

 First we're going need to meet Numpy, and learn the basics of accessing, and querying structured, numeric data.